outaagunga/documentation/strategy-forex.md

 Price is considered to be “walking” a band when:

-* At least K consecutive closes (allowing 1 bar exception) within X × ATR of the SD1 band, provided price has not already closed beyond SD2 more than once during the walk
+* At least K consecutive closes (allowing 1 bar exception) within X × ATR of the SD1 band, provided price has not closed beyond SD2 more than once since the current WALK state was entered
 * Price does **not** mean-revert back to the middle band for more than one consecutive close
-* The middle band slopes in the direction of price
+* the middle band slope is positive for LONG trades and negative for SHORT trades, defined as MiddleBand > MiddleBand[1]

 ## **Directional Trade Rules (Hard Filters)**